TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

 ___

-## Followup Survey
+## Follow-up Survey

-At the end of testing sessions, participants were asked to fill out a followup survey on how having access to the new tool would impact their role and day-to-day.
+At the end of testing sessions, participants were asked to fill out a follow-up survey on how having access to the new tool would impact their role and day-to-day.

 <div>
   {% for followupSurvey in page.followupSurvey %}